 Back to news...
 06 July 2012 An Alternative For Post Office Deliveries

 Does your business ship just a few parcels each day or even each week?
 It maybe that you only ship parcels on an adhoc basis like many companies do.
 Even regular customers may not order on the same day each week.
-Do you also ship a wide range of items from letters, to small packets, through to larger parcel?
+Do you also ship a wide range of items from letters, to small packets, through to needing a heavy parcel delivery service?

 Save money with WPS - Use our Quick Quote menu to see how our parcel services can save your business money on your deliveries.